 How can colleges and universities keep checking in on those assumptions?

-One way you can think empathetically and realistically is to make sure that you have different voices at the table when you’re making decisions.
-You need people at the table who have different lived experiences.
+One way you can think empathetically and realistically is to make sure you have different voices at the table when you’re making decisions.
+You need people who have different lived experiences.
 Otherwise you miss out on those slight nuances that make really important differences.

 It’s hard for anyone to transition to online learning.
 Even if they have the technology, some students just don’t have the study skills or the self-direction.
 A crisis makes it harder for students to be personally resourceful.
 There’s a bit of privilege in assuming that everyone can just carry on as normal.

-What will be the long-term implications of this crisis?
+What will be the long-term implications of the COVID-19 era?

 It’s just time for a change.
 Let’s be honest.
 Higher ed cannot be the same.
-The way we’ve let down underrepresented students has been so normalized for so long that it’s been easy to find excuses as to why we couldn’t change.
+The way we’ve let down racially and ethnically minoritized and poverty-affected students has been so normalized for so long that it’s been easy to find excuses as to why we couldn’t change.
 Now we’re at this turning point.
 Things just can’t be the same anymore.

 Institutions are going to have to develop more innovative teaching and learning strategies.
-A month ago, innovation was a luxury, but now it’s a necessity.
+Prior to COVID, innovation was a luxury, but now it’s a necessity.
 The stakes are too high.

-How do you advise institutions with these high-stakes gateway courses to prepare for what comes next?
+How do you advise institutions with high-stakes gateway courses to prepare for what comes next?

 Successful institutions share resources.
 Even between faculty within the same school, they try hard to share.
 They recognize they don’t have a lot of time to browse around when they’re trying to transition their course online.
 We need to be sharing resources as much as possible between students, between faculty, from faculty and students, from students to faculty.
 The Every Learner Everywhere blog is a location where we will continue to elevate the best resources and exemplars in the field.